 Originally, my idea was this: puree some ramp leaves with soy, allow it to macerate for a month or so, strain and bottle.
 Easy right?
 Yes, and you can do that, and it will taste like ramp soy sauce.
 I made a version that was ok, but, after you've tasted the incredible aroma that comes from fermenting ramp leaves, like me, you may be wondering if there's a deeper flavor to be coaxed out here, and there is.

-For the second version of the ramp leaf soy, I wanted to ferment the leaves before adding them to the soy, or figure out a way to ferment them in the soy, to trap as much of that rampy flavor we all know and love inside the liquid medium.
+For the second version I wanted to ferment the leaves before adding them to the soy, or figure out a way to ferment them in the soy, to trap as much of that rampy flavor we all know and love inside the liquid medium.

 Knowing that salty liquids make things float, on a hunch, I tried out an experiment.
-I sliced up a bunch of ramp leaves, put them into a little restaurant cambro (I couldn’t live without those things, one of the chef tics I still hold onto) poured in a bottle of quality soy sauce, shook it, put a lid on, and forgot about it for a while.
+I sliced up a bunch of ramp leaves, pureed them with the soy, let it sit in a cambro (one of those restaurant tics I can't shake) and let it age for a while.

-- Mix the soy with citrus for a fantastic wild take on ponzu, for each half cup of ramp leaf soy, add about 2 tablespoons of lime or lemon juice.
+- Mix the soy with citrus for a wild riff on ponzu.
+For each half cup of ramp leaf soy, add about 2 tablespoons of lime or lemon juice.

 - Add you favorite hot sauce either alone, or in combination with the two previous methods if you like some heat.
-Using some ramp sriracha would be, of course, the ultimate.
+Using some ramp sriracha would be the ultimate.